gavinhoward/bc/manuals/development.md

 ### Strings as Numbers

-In `dc`, strings can be assigned to variables.
+Strings can be assigned to variables.
 This is a problem because the vectors for variable stacks expect `BcNum` structs only.

 While I could have made a union, I decided that the complexity of adding an entirely new type, with destructor and everything, was not worth it.
 Instead, I